We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-A skin tag is a small piece of soft, hanging skin that may have a peduncle, or stalk.
-They can appear anywhere on the body, but especially where skin rubs against other skin or clothing.
+Skin tags are small pieces of soft, hanging skin that may have a peduncle, or stalk.
+They appear most commonly where skin rubs on skin or clothing.
+Over-the-counter medications and minor surgery can remove them if a person wishes.

 Other names are an acrochordon, cutaneous papilloma, cutaneous tag, fibroepithelial polyp, fibroma molluscum, fibroma pendulum, soft fibroma, and Templeton skin tags.